- What is Kubernetes?

 Want to find or share operators?
 Meet OperatorHub.io

-There’s been a noticeable bump in the interest in and implementation of Operators of late, according to Liz Rice, VP of open source engineering at Aqua Security.
-Rice also chairs the Cloud Native Computing Foundation’s technical oversight committee.
+There’s been a noticeable bump in the interest in and implementation of Operators since their launch, according to Liz Rice, former chair of the Cloud Native Computing Foundation’s technical oversight committee.

-“At the CNCF, we’re seeing interest in projects related to managing and discovering Kubernetes Operators, as well as observing an explosion in the number of Operators being implemented,” Rice says.
+“At the CNCF, we’re seeing interest in projects related to managing and discovering Kubernetes Operators, as well as observing an explosion in the number of Operators being implemented,” Rice told us previously.
 “Project maintainers and vendors are building Operators to make it easier for people to use their projects or products within a Kubernetes deployment.”

 This growing menu of Operators means there’s a need for a, well, menu.
 “This proliferation of Operators has created a gap for directories or discovery mechanisms to help people find and easily install what’s available,” Rice says.

-The relatively new OperatorHub.io is one place where Kubernetes community members can find existing Operators or share their own.
+OperatorHub.io is a go-to place where Kubernetes community members can find existing Operators or share their own.
 (Red Hat launched Operator Hub in conjunction with Amazon, Microsoft, and Google.)

 [ Related read: What is an Ansible Operator? ]